 The most common beverage is Mint Tea

-Morocco, as a Muslim country, alcohol consumption is quite uncommon because Islam religion forbids that.
+Morocco is a Muslim country and alcohol consumption is quite uncommon because Islam forbids that.
 So, Mint Tea, nicknamed “The Moroccan Whiskey”, is the most popular drink, and Moroccans may drink it at any time during the day.

 The capital is not the largest city in Morocco